davecverano/Zendesk_Coding_Challenge/README.md

 pip install --upgrade pip Zendesk
 ```

-To run the program from the zendesk_challenge folder:
+To run the program from the zendesk_coding_challenge folder:
 ```shell
 python main.py
 ```